Vibe coding leaves me with a very sour taste

 Vibe coding once again

-Again, I had Gemini (this time, 2.5 Pro) and GPT-5 (as yesterday) review Grok 4’s Rust code and identify errors, without giving me code.
-I would shovel this feedback to Grok 4, ask it to implement these recommendations, push to GitHub, open all workflow tasks in separate tags (otherwise GitHub could not show me the logs after the fact, for unknown reasons), then copy/paste the errors back to Gemini and GPT or Grok (depending on how serious the errors seemed), ad nauseam.
+Again, I had Gemini (this time, 2.5 Pro) and GPT-5 (as the other day) review Grok 4’s Rust code and identify errors, without giving me code.
+I would shovel this feedback to Grok 4 by copying and pasting, ask it to implement these recommendations, push to GitHub, open all workflow tasks in separate tags (otherwise GitHub could not show me the logs after the fact, for unknown reasons), then copy/paste the errors back to Gemini and GPT or Grok (depending on how serious the errors seemed), ad nauseam.

 And I mean “ad nauseam” quite literally.
 It was nauseatingly tiresome, and disillusionment almost made me give up a few times.
 You only need to look at the GitHub Actions log to see the many failed attempts.
 All that took a few hours until finally Grok 4 reached a point at which all builds completed successfully.